 The Hawthorne Effect — the observation that people modify their behavior when they know it is being measured — is one of the most replicated findings in behavioral research.
 The mere act of tracking a behavior increases the likelihood of that behavior being performed.
 This is not a motivational phenomenon.
 It is a structural one.
 Measurement creates salience, and salience creates action.

 The DI extends this principle by making the measurement consequential.
 It is not a passive log.
-It determines what missions the user receives, what tier they occupy, and what the system expects of them next week.
+It determines what missions the member receives, what tier they occupy, and what the system expects of them next week.
 A score that has real downstream effects is a score that people take seriously — not because they are told to, but because the system is designed to make the connection between behavior and outcome unavoidable.

 05 — Tiers